Metamathematics of Algorithmic Composition: Methods of Algorithmic Composition

-\begin{description} \item[Computational opacity] All agree that ChatGPT can generate amazing, even spooky, results without anyone understanding much about what is going on in the neural network.
-We have a perfect understanding of each component in the GPT, because these components are actually quite simple, but we have no idea at all how something like ChatGPT can conduct a fact-filled conversation with one in perfect English.
-The details are scattered through billions of neural network weights in the LLM.
-Computational opacity is a form of computational irreducibility, but it goes far beyond irreducibility because, with computational opacity, we cannot obtain even a partial understanding of the actual computations performed by the software.
-We have taken one irreducible program (the GPT) and used it to build another irreducible program (the LLM)!
-Even though an untrained GPT is computationally irreducible, we still have a perfect understanding of how it actually works; but it seems very likely that we will not, at least in practice, ever obtain even a partial understanding of how the \textbf{trained} GPT, i.e.\ the LLM, actually works. \item [Hallucination] Refers to the tendency of LLMs to generate factually incorrect responses to prompts.
-It is a reminder that the software has no sense of reality and no means of comparing what it generates with the real world.
-I suspect that hallucinations arise from the human mistakes, conflicting goals, and outright lies represented in the training data.
-Ways of dealing with hallucinations are being investigated; for one approach, see \parencite{christiano2017deep}. \item [Unoriginality] LLMs generate responses to prompts based on high-dimensional correlations that the LLMs have automatically discovered in the training data -- data that \textbf{we} have provided.
+\begin{description} \item[Computational opacity] All agree that LLMs can generate amazing, even spooky, results without anyone understanding much about what is going on in the neural network.
+We have a perfect understanding of each component of the LLM, because these are actually quite simple, but we have no real idea how an LLM like ChatGPT can conduct a fact-filled conversation with one in perfect English.
+The details are scattered through hundreds of billions of neural network weights in the LLM.
+Computational opacity goes far beyond computational irreducibility --- we have taken one irreducible program (the untrained LLM) and used it to build another irreducible program (the trained LLM)!
+Even though an untrained LLM is computationally irreducible, we still have a perfect understanding of how it actually works step by step; but it seems very likely that we will not, at least in practice, ever obtain even a partial understanding of how the \emph{trained} LLM actually works. \item [Hallucination] LLMs too often generate factually incorrect responses to prompts.
+It is a reminder that the software has no way to compare its responses with the real world.
+I suspect hallucinations arise from human mistakes, conflicting goals, and outright lies in the training data.
+Ways of dealing with hallucinations are being investigated; for one approach, see \citep{christiano2017deep}. \item [Unoriginality] LLMs generate responses to prompts based on high-dimensional correlations that the LLMs have automatically discovered in the training data --- data \emph{we} have provided.
 This is a self-referential situation.
-When we converse with ChatGPT we are looking at ourselves in a mirror; and in fact, in a fun-house mirror. \end{description}
+When we converse with ChatGPT, we are looking at ourselves in a fun-house mirror. \end{description}